dankorotin/ton-tutorials/1-create-and-deploy/README.md

-# Your first smart contract
+# Creating and Deploying a Smart Contract

 ## Basic Concepts